kyle-tennison/notes/independent study/math/multivariable calculus/Multivariable Calculus.md

 $$\frac{\partial f}{\partial x_0} = \lim_{h\to 0}\frac{f(x_0+h, x_1, \dots)-f(x_0,x_1, \dots)}{h}$$

 What we are doing here is watching how $f$ changes relative to $x_0$.
 All other $x_n$ are not changed.
-Because we are only examining the change in a single dimension, the quantities $x_n$ of higher dimensions *are constant*—i.e. *all variables that are not being differentiated with respect to are treated as constants.*
+Because we are only examining the change in a single dimension, the quantities $x_n$ of higher dimensions *are constant*—i.e., *all variables that are not being differentiated with respect to are treated as constants.*

 Now, let $f=3yx$.
 If we substitute this into the limit definition above, we get: